metaesque/meta/README.md

 - Statement level support!!
   - recursive loading of dependency classes
   - proper initialization of symbol tables

-- Implement the 'simplex' attribute type
-   - used for block-valued attributes that are of type 'simple' when the selector is a baselang, and are of type 'complex' when the selector is '*'.
+- Decide how to handle exceptions
+  - See discussion above entitled 'Exception classes'.
+  - Looks like providing a mapping from conceptual exception naems to baselang equivalents is the way to go for now.
+    - This could be a real problem moving forward...

-- Define metax.error, a namespace consisting solely of exception classes.
+Define metax.error, a namespace consisting solely of exception classes.
    - each exception class should inherit from appropriate baselang classes where possible.
    - each should be clearly documented with when it should be raised